phytec/phytec-eeprom-flashtool/docs/source/project_definition.rst

 boootloader is consider risky, mostly not power cut safe, so it is important to fix the API revision for a product, as soon it is in production.

+If we have a MAC address written it needs to be used by the bootloader and the kernel.
+If we do not have a MAC address written, the bootloader should take the SoC MAC address from the vendor.
+If there is none, it should take the one stored in the PHY-Eeprom.

 Bootloader security consideration
 =================================